-In Canada, Transport Canada has federal oversight over product safety issues related to ATVs, SSVs, snowmobiles, PWCs and three-wheel vehicles.
+In Canada, Transport Canada has federal oversight over product safety issues related to ATVs, SSVs, snowmobiles and 3WVs.
+The Canadian Coast Guard's Office of Boating Safety has federal oversight of boats and PWCs while Health Canada has federal oversight over outboard engines.